-Date: Thursday 21 June 2018
+Date: Thursday 23 August 2018

 Time: 2:00PM - 3:00PM BST

-Spencer Stuart’s global Hospitality & Leisure Practice recently published a research paper, Travel 2025: How Digital Transformation and Global Growth Are Redefining Leadership Roles.
+Spencer Stuart’s global Hospitality & Leisure Practice recently published a study, Travel 2025: How Digital Transformation and Global Growth Are Redefining Leadership Roles.
 In this report, Spencer Stuart looks at the rapid growth of digital technologies and technology-driven business models, the impact of this on the travel & tourism industry, and the implications for future leaders.
 This timely webinar will go into these themes in greater detail.

 Valuing Nature: Mapping the Ocean's Wealth